rickyfelix19/webdevlibr/README.md

 <h2>Assumption<a name="assume"></a></h2>

-It is important to address the assumption make in this repo.
+<strong>It is important to address the assumption make in this repo.</strong>

 For starters, learning everything in this repo will absolutely not make you a brilliant programmer out of nowhere.
 These are mostly notes; just because you have this and went through all of this doesn't make you a [Unicorn](https://easternpeak.com/blog/3-in-1-developer-a-jack-of-all-trades-or-a-unicorn/).
 The only way to be an expert in a particular field of work is to start on a project, whether small or big.
 Here are some examples that you can use: